MeIorito/MARCPRIV/README.md

 pip install slack
 ```
   3. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
 (Optional) If you decide not to use this feature you will have to manually delete the slack code.
   4. Change the slackToken to your own.
-Line 23
+This has to be done in the constants file, after that in the cycle class, you should delete all the code that has to do with slack messaging.
 ```Python
 slackToken = <"youToken">
 ```
   5. Change the distance variable to the distance between the object and the tilt point.
-Line 30
+This can also be done in the constants file.
 ```Python
 objDistance = <"yourDistanceInCm">
 ```
-  7. Run the application using Python.
+  7. Run the main application using Python.

   ## UI